elben/elben.github.io/site/blog/2018-07-24-change-is-inevitable.markdown

 This is because the patterns you think of is often too specific.
 It may serve you well today, but who knows about tomorrow.
 You may come back to it months from now and realize that you overthought half of it and was too careless in the other half.
 But an abstraction or generalization that spans libraries, languages and communities is an indicator of its value and reliability.

 The monad pattern, for example, is a pattern of computation found everywhere.
-Languages like Haskell, Scala and Rust all share the same monadic pattern.
-Heck even Java 8’s `Optional` is monadic-y.
-The monad is a beautiful shield of safety that coos your data type into a lavender-scented blanket of comfort.
+It is a beautiful shield of safety that coos your data type into a lavender-scented blanket of comfort.
 And by giving that pattern a name we are empowered to write code that works.
 It is *because* of its limitations that we are able to write something good.
+You’ll find this pattern in languages like Scala, Rust, and Haskell.
+Heck even Java 8’s `Optional` is monadic-y, and so are most futures libraries because of the inherit need of callback function composition.

 Now let’s compare the monad with, say, all those interfaces and abstract classes you created for your first big-boy Java project.
 You know what kind of mess you made for yourself.
 This is because they were careless abstractions made without much thought.
 They didn’t empower you in any way, didn’t simplify anything, didn’t prevent bugs.
 You thought you were doing something useful, something productive.
 But the end result, judged by the harsh realities of time, proved otherwise.